 Indications for Use: Management of chronic intractable pain.

 Study subjects from the ACCURATE clinical study had failed to achieve adequate pain relief from at least 2 prior pharmacologic treatments from at least 2 different drug classes and continued their pharmacologic therapy during the clinical study.

 Please note that in 1994, a consensus group of pain medicine experts gathered by the International Association for the Study of Pain (IASP) reviewed diagnostic criteria and agreed to rename reflex sympathetic dystrophy (RSD) and causalgia, as complex regional pain syndrome (CRPS) types I and II, respectively.

-Contraindications: Patients who are unable to operate the system, who are poor risks, or who have failed to receive effective pain relief during trial stimulation.
+Contraindications: Patients who are unable to operate the system, are poor surgical risks, are pregnant, or under the age of 18.